Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Samples

 In the following, results from three independent charge collection measurement campaigns are presented, performed in two different setups referred to as "TCT+ setup" and "Particulars setup"\footnote{\url{https://particulars.si/index.php}}.
 The setups are described in detail in section~\ref{sec:setups}.
 In the TCT+ setup, two measurement campaigns were performed - one in 2021 with CE version-1 prototype samples, irradiated to intermediate fluences ($\rm6.5\cdot10^{14} n_{eq}/cm^{2}$ to $\rm1.0\cdot10 ^{16} n_{eq}/cm^{2}$) and one in early 2023 with CE version-2 prototype samples (and with additional version-1 prototype 120 \textmu m samples), irradiated to higher fluences ($\rm1.5\cdot10^{15} n_{eq}/cm^{2}$ to $\rm1.4\cdot10 ^{16} n_{eq}/cm^{2} $).
 The third campaign was performed in the Particulars setup in 2023, where CE pre-series samples, irradiated to higher fluences ($\rm2.0\cdot10^{15} n_{eq}/cm^{2}$ to $\rm1.5\cdot10 ^{16} n_{eq}/cm^{2} $), were measured.
-Version-1 and version-2 prototypes and pre-series sensors represent different production rounds performed for the CE.
-The rounds mostly differ in terms of parameters regarding the oxide process.
-Typical variations in the bulk production process are known to be independent of the manufacturer's oxide process, such that compatible performance in the charge collection measurements is expected.
+Version-1, version-2 prototypes and pre-series sensors represent different iterations of sensors produced for CE.
+The iterations differ in terms of parameters regarding the oxidation process.
+Typical variations in the bulk production process are known to be independent of the manufacturer's oxidation process.
+The bulk properties of the silicon material are defined in the procurement documents and are expected to remain consistent across production iterations.
+All wafers are certified to meet the technical requirements specified in the invitation to tender.
+As a result, consistent performance in charge collection measurements is expected.
 In each campaign, isothermal annealing studies were performed.
 Detailed information about the samples and annealing steps for each campaign is listed in tables~\ref{tab:2021_SSD}, \ref{tab:2023_SSD} and \ref{tab:2023_Particulars}, respectively.
-All diodes were irradiated with neutrons at the Jožef Stefan Institute, Ljubljana, Slovenia~\cite{dimic1978reactor}.
+All diodes were irradiated with reactor neutrons at the Training, Research, Isotopes, General Atomics (TRIGA) reactor located at the Jožef Stefan Institute, Ljubljana, Slovenia~\cite{SNOJ2012483, AMBROZIC2017140}.
 In addition to the irradiated samples, each campaign included a set of unirradiated samples - one for each thickness - to serve as reference sensors.

 During the irradiation, the diodes are exposed to temperatures reaching up to ($50 \pm 5$)\degree C. This is taken into account as in-reactor annealing when determining the total annealing times and its uncertainty for the individual samples.
 The temperature during the irradiation is assumed to increase from the minimum of 25\degree C to the maximum temperature after 30 min where it stabilizes.
 The temperature increase and decrease is assumed to follow exponential functions, with distinct time constants for each phase~\cite{Kieseler_2023}.
 Based on this information, the irradiation time, listed in tables~\ref{tab:2021_SSD}, \ref{tab:2023_SSD} and \ref{tab:2023_Particulars}, is converted to an equivalent annealing time at 60\degree C (using the so-called Hamburg model derived in~\cite{Moll:1999kv, Moll:2018fol}) and included in the tables as \textit{estimated initial 60\degree C offset}.
 The estimated annealing times have an uncertainty which is displayed in the figures as error bars.